 The ability to register video sequences has a variety of applications.
-As illustrated by Agarwala et al. [25], a set of registered images provides numerous opportunities for image manipulation.
+As illustrated by Agarwala et al. [2004], a set of registered images provides numerous opportunities for image manipulation.
 The video matching algorithm described in this paper allows these operations to be performed on frame sequences from moving cameras.
 We demonstrate several of these applications in the video available on the 2004 SIGGRAPH DVD.
+These demos are described in more detail in the technical report [Sand and Teller 2004].